opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

    APP_CPPFLAGS := -frtti -fexceptions
    APP_ABI := armeabi-v7a

-.. note:: This example is true for ARMv7 CPU chips, if you're working with ARMv6 CPU instead,
+.. note:: This example is true for ARMv7 CPU chips, if you're working with ARMv5 or ARMv6 CPU
-          the last line should look this way:
+          instead, the last line should look this way:

           .. code-block:: make